 Discipline: The Dignity in Schools Campaign's Model Code45 is a comprehensive outline of suggested language, policies, and practices that preserves the rights and dignities of students, teachers, parents, and administrators alike.
-Their recommendations are grounded in research and best practices across the country.
+Their recommendations are grounded in research and best practices from across the country.
 One of those recommendations calls for the elimination of minor and subjective offenses, as previously mentioned.
 For instance:

-- The 2014 "School Discipline Consensus Report" by the Council of State Governments calls for Codes of Conduct to clarify, as much as possible, any ambiguous "catch-all" terms to reduce disparities in discipline.46 - 2.
-In 2014, the U.S. Departments of Education and Justice stated that district usage of broad offenses, such as "acting in a threatening manner," produce disparities in school discipline.47 - 3.
-The U.S. Department of Education states that "suspensions don't work" for anyone, citing extensive data which shows that they actually increase dropout rates, future suspension rates, and reduce academic achievement.
-They advocate for "effective alternatives to suspension" to address those behaviors being punished.48
+- 1. The 2014 "School Discipline Consensus Report" by the Council of State Governments calls for Codes of Conduct to clarify, as much as possible, any ambiguous "catch-all" terms to reduce disparities in discipline.
+46 - 2.
+In 2014, the U.S. Departments of Education and Justice stated that district usage of broad offenses, such as "acting in a threatening manner," produce disparities in school discipline.47 - The U.S. Department of Education states that "suspensions don't work" for anyone, citing extensive data which shows they actually increase dropout rates, heighten suspension rates, and reduce academic achievement.
+They advocate for "effective alternatives to suspension" when addressing punishable behaviors.
+48

-These suggestions are backed by the findings of an audit49 of the SCCPSS's in-school-suspension practices, which included the following:
+These suggestions are backed by the findings of an audit49 of the SCCPSS's ISS practices, which revealing the following inconsisencies:

-- 1. "...the District does not provide guidance to high schools or middle schools regarding the development and implementation of in school suspension in their schools." - 2.
-"Discipline data of students assigned to ISS may not be coded accurately by the schools..." - 3. "...schools need to ensure that their ISS programs are not just 'holding tanks' that are poorly conceived and inadequately staffed." - 4.
-"Ideally, schools should develop programs to help students and teachers resolve conflicts to reduce the need for suspensions."
+- "...the District does not provide guidance to high schools or middle schools regarding the development and implementation of in school suspension in their schools." - "Discipline data of students assigned to ISS may not be coded accurately by the schools..." - 3. "...schools need to ensure that their ISS programs are not just 'holding tanks' that are poorly conceived and inadequately staffed." - "Ideally, schools should develop programs to help students and teachers resolve conflicts to reduce the need for suspensions."